mhml92/slime/README.md

 # slime
-Slime game prototype in lua with löve2d
+Slime game prototype in lua with the awesome Löve2d game framework.